anurag708989/Disable_Any_wifi_network_python_script/README.md

 # airmon - for enabling monitor mode
 # airodump - for dumping all nearby networks
 # aireplay - for applying deauthentication packets or for disabling the wifi
-you can see the steps how i followed:
+you can follow the steps:
 # ifconfig
 ![](ifconfig.png)
 # entering argument -i or --iface
 ![](entering_argument.png)
+# now our wireless module is going to monitor mode
 ![](1.png)
+# Monotor mode you can see ether part is encrypted now
 ![](2.png)
 # entering the modified interface or entering the same if it doesn't modified
 ![](3_Entering_new_interface.png)